ebarbeito/PuppetInstallPartyScripts/README.md

 Those parameters are:
 GIT_REPO_PATH='https://github.com/juasiepo/PuppetInstallPartyGitRepo.git' #Default value.
 Populate it with your Git repository path
 PUPPETMASTER_HOSTNAME=''  # Populate it with your puppet master hostname

+The git repository used on the example can be cloned from: https://github.com/juasiepo/PuppetInstallPartyGitRepo